78-t0b1/DataAnalyst/README.md

   <img src="images/frontpage.png" alt="ChatBot UI">
 </div>

+- **Get Answer**: Triggers the model to generate a response.
+It may take around 2-3 minutes to provide the answer.
+- **Reset**: Clears the conversation history and resets the model’s memory.
+- **Query**: Displays the executed SQL query that was used to generate the response.
+- **Graphs**: Returns a category plot based on the data.

 ## Databases:
 **Dataset 1 (Sustainability Research Results)** - This dataset is an Excel file containing an NxN breakdown of the results to a survey commissioned by Bounce Insights asking consumers in the